mbarth/twitter-stream-kafka-producer/README.md

 Install the required libraries via npm:

     npm install
-    npm run start-windows [start-linux] // depending on your environment
+    npm run start-[windows or linux] // depending on your environment

 You will need to have a Kafka server running.
 The [Kakfa Quickstart](http://kafka.apache.org/quickstart) documentation explains how to do this step-by-step.